-* Reform aims to reduce America Movil's, Televisa's dominance
+* Reform aims to reduce America Movil's, Televisa's

 * America Movil and Televisa shares fall

 * Bill also puts forward new telecom regulator

 forced asset sales, unveiling a plan to loosen billionaire

 Carlos Slim's hold on the telephone market and curb broadcaster

 Televisa's dominance of the airwaves.